pytact/office-world-be/cursor/guidelines/Feature8/F8_feature_brief.md

 Task owner cannot be changed after creation

-Only the task owner can change task status
+Task owner or Editor can change task status

 Hard deletion of tasks is allowed